edgecollective/acclima-tdr/README.md

 #define DATA_PIN 6         // The pin of the SDI-12 data bus
 ```

 This code should print values out to the serial port.
+The suitably modified code is [here](https://github.com/edgecollective/acclima-tdr/blob/master/code/d_simple_logger.ino)).

 ## Test Setup